FazalHamzaKhan12/flixaura_movie_app/README.md

-🎬 FlixAura – Movie Streaming App UI in Flutter FlixAura is a beautifully designed movie streaming app built entirely in Flutter, inspired by modern OTT platforms like Netflix and Prime Video.
-This project replicates a rich cinematic user experience, complete with interactive movie cards, genre filtering, smooth animations, and a built-in video player.
-Perfect for anyone looking to showcase Flutter UI/UX skills in a client-ready format.
+🎥 FlixAura – Flutter Movie Streaming UI App
+FlixAura is a stunning and fully responsive movie streaming UI app built using Flutter, inspired by real-world platforms like Netflix and HBO Max.
+This project brings together sleek UI design, smooth animations, modular Flutter code, and video player integration — all based on a beautiful Figma design.

-✨ Features
+Designed to leave a lasting impression, FlixAura is perfect for demonstrating clean code, creative UI building, and modern Flutter techniques.

+🚀 Key Highlights
-🎥 Now Showing Carousel with smooth auto-scroll and page indicators 📂 Genre-based Sections (Action, Comedy, Sci-Fi, etc.)
+🎞️ Now Showing Section with smooth carousel and page indicators

+🎬 Genre-Based Categories – Action, Adventure, Sci-Fi, etc.

-💜 Favorite Toggle System with heart animation
+❤️ Favorite Button with toggle animation

-📺 In-App Video Player with fullscreen toggle and playback controls 🧠 ReadMoreText integration for expanding movie descriptions 🎬 Cast Avatars UI in the detailed movie screen
+📺 Built-in Video Player with fullscreen support and playback controls
-📱 Fully responsive for mobile view, built on clean modular Flutter code 🎨 Based on Figma Design: FlixAura UI

-📸 Screenshots
-Onboarding screen with a stunning movie grid
-Home screen featuring Now Showing, Trending, and Genre rows Movie detail page with embedded video playback and full info

-📁 Folder Structure Highlights
-screens/ – Main and sub-screens like Home, Video Details widgets/ – Reusable UI widgets like SliderHome, TrendingMovies assets/ – Custom images and thumbnails (not included in repo by default)
+📖 Expandable Movie Descriptions using ReadMoreText

+👥 Cast Avatar Row for each movie detail screen

+🔄 Smooth Transitions & UI Animations

+🎯 Figma to Flutter Accurate UI Implementation

+📱 Optimized for all screen sizes